ad044/nmebious/README.md

 Load the system and run `(asdf:test-system :nmebious)`.
 One important thing to keep in mind is that the server MUST be off when running the tests.

+## References
+[Rose's mebious clone](https://github.com/dataphreak1001/mebious) - Used as reference for lots of stuff, and default frontend code.